legendary-mich/moonpipe/README.md

 // ...side effect
 // output: mapped_A
-// output: mapped_A <-- a value from cache at the key 'a'
+// output: mapped_A <-- a value from the cache at the key 'a'
 ```